Cloufield/gwaslab/docs/SumstatsObject.md

 # Sumstats Object in GWASLab

-In GWASLab, sumstats were stored in a `Sumstats Object`，which is built on `pandas Dataframe`.
-All other function are designed as methods of this Sumstats Object.
+In GWASLab, sumstats were stored in a `Sumstats Object`, which is built on `pandas Dataframe`.
+All other functions are designed as methods of this Sumstats Object.

-To load any sumstats into the object, simply specify the column name and load the raw GWAS summary statsitics from a pandas dataframe or specifying file path.
+To load any sumstats into the object, simply specify the column name and load the raw GWAS summary statistics from a pandas DataFrame or specifying a file path.
 All raw data will be loaded as `"string"` datatype.

 ## Usage